ilyapuchka/Deeper/README.md

 # Deeper

-*Deeper* is a little framework that aims to help to put some structure in deeplink handling in your iOS app.
+*Deeper* is a small framework that aims to help to put some structure in deeplink handling in your iOS app.
 Read [this article](http://ilya.puchka.me/deeplinks-no-brainer/) to get an overview of an idea behind it.

 ## Usage